Costume jewelry: General history

 Coco Chanel greatly popularized the use of faux jewelry in her years as a fashion designer, bringing costume jewelry to life with gold and faux pearls.
+Chanel's designs drew from various historical styles, including Byzantine and Renaissance influences, often featuring crosses and intricate metalwork.
+Her collaboration with glassmakers, such as the Gripoix family, introduced richly colored glass beads and simulated gemstones, which added depth to her creations without the high cost of traditional precious stones.

 Kenneth Jay Lane has since the 1960s been known for creating unique pieces for Jackie Onassis, Elizabeth Taylor, Diana Vreeland, and Audrey Hepburn.
 He is probably best known for his three-strand faux pearl necklace worn by Barbara Bush to her husband's inaugural ball.
+Celebrated names who wore Lane's creations include Jackie Kennedy, Babe Paley, the Duchess of Windsor, and Nancy Reagan.

+Elsa Schiaparelli brought surrealist influences into costume jewelry design, collaborating with artists such as Salvador Dalí.

 In many instances, high-end fashion jewelry has achieved a "collectible" status and increased value over time.
 Today, there is a substantial secondary market for vintage fashion jewelry.
-The main collecting market is for 'signed pieces', that is pieces that have the maker's mark, usually stamped on the reverse.
-Amongst the most sought after are Miriam Haskell, Coro, Butler and Wilson, Crown Trifari, and Sphinx.
+The main collecting market is for 'signed pieces', which have the maker's mark, usually stamped on the reverse.
+Amongst the most sought after are Miriam Haskell, Sherman, Coro, Butler and Wilson, Crown Trifari, and Sphinx.
 However, there is also demand for good quality 'unsigned' pieces, especially if they are of an unusual design.